Working to make government more effective

 Permanent secretaries

-This explainer looks at the role of permanent secretaries, the most senior rank of civil servant.
+This explainer looks at the role of permanent secretaries, the most senior civil servants.

 What is a permanent secretary?

-A permanent secretary is the most senior rank of civil servant.
-They include officials who head government departments, but there are other civil servants who are also permanent secretary grade.
-They include some senior ambassadors, security agency leaders and the heads of some non-ministerial departments, for example the national statistician at the Office for National Statistics.
-It can also be a title sometimes given to senior officials in the Cabinet Office and No.10.
+A permanent secretary is the most senior grade of civil servant.
+Permanent secretaries are those officials who head government departments, but the description also covers other civil servants who are also permanent secretary grade.
+They include some senior ambassadors and the heads of some non-ministerial departments, for example the national statistician at the Office for National Statistics.
+It can also be a title given to senior officials in the Cabinet Office and No.10.

-Some departments also have a ‘second permanent secretary’ who is the second most senior official in a department, but also holding a permanent secretary rank.
+Some departments also have a ‘second permanent secretary’ who is the second most senior official in a department but also holds a permanent secretary rank.

 The next grade down from permanent secretary is director general.